 The dog also boasts strong legs that unleash unmatched agility when running — the Canaan dog ages gracefully up to 15 years.

 The loyalty of the cane Corso is unmatched, having a shared history of having participated in wars.
 The cane Corso dog breed, which was bigger in past times, has helped chase enemies during ancient wars.

 The cane Corso can sometimes weigh more than 100 pounds, depending on their height.

-Standing at the height of 28 inches, the dog showcases a big head accompanied by a front-protruding nose.
+Standing at 28 inches, the dog showcases a big head accompanied by a front-protruding nose.

 Their glittering eyes are well-positioned for sight and can sometimes scare when observed from afar.

 Their lower neck is complemented by a vast mass of loosely hanging coats below their lower jaw.

 The cane Corso’Corso’ses are very kind-hearted and have soft, undemanding coats that insulate them from the cold.

 Cardigan Welsh Corgi